Last modified on 27 April 2022

 Special category data

-PopJam does not seek to process any special categories of personal data (as defined in GDPRs) about Users; for example, information about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, health, genetic or biometric data, and criminal convictions or offences, however we note that PopJam does offer free text boxes where such information could be included.
-Users should not include any special categories of personal data in these free text boxes.
+We do not seek to process any special categories of personal data (as defined in the GDPRs) about Users; for example, data about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, health, genetic or biometric data, and criminal convictions or offences, however PopJam does offer free text boxes where such information could be included.

 Change of purpose